Commercial Loans Meaning

-- The process of availing the loan, Guarantee from banks, Letter of credit is often time-consuming and attached with it are documentation cost.
-While some sources such as bank overdraft facilities require no or minimal documentation and less time-consuming.
-Hence these have to be factored in when deciding the source of finance.
+- The process of availing of the loan, Guarantee from banks, Letter of credit is often time-consuming and with higher documentation costs.
+Some sources such as bank overdraft facilities require no or minimal documentation and less time-consuming.
+This streamlines the prospect of fundraising as per the company’s requirement.

-- When considering to raise funds one important point to think about is whether you need a strategic partner to advise you on various business operations, markets, etc. In case you do then VC or PE is a better choice.
+- It is crucial to think about a strategic partner for advice on various business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation., markets, etc. In case you do, then VC or PE is a better choice.
 If you just need money, then commercial loans are the way forward.

-- When you default in payment of dues to the other parties your credit rating reduces, this impact would be felt adversely when you go for the next round of finance as the terms of the loan would change.
+- When you default in repayment your credit rating reduces.
+Its adverse effect would be felt when you go for the next round of finance as the terms of the loan would change.

 - A company that frequently borrows may not reap many benefits to its shareholders.
-In terms of monetary aspect, EPS reduces.
-Not monetarily it creates an impact that the business is run from the outsider’s funds and not theirs, involvement in business may reduce.
+In a monetary aspect, EPS reduces.

-- In the recent past, many companies are going bankrupt!
-The reason being they are unable to pay the debt that they have raised.
+- In recent years, many companies have gone bankrupt because of their inability to pay the debt raised by them.
 The appraisal of the entity in this aspect is essential.